Java-9000/Java-1000/com/soft9000/M1000/A00200/MISSION.md

 > _VIDEO:_ (tbd)

 ## Mission: Main 'Param Meta
+(1) Create a public, static `main` function to:
 * Detect command-line parameters.
-* Discover how to test for 'null parameters.'
+* Test for a 'null parameter.'
-* Understand implicit `void` return types.
+* Use explicit, as well as implicit `void` return conventions.

+(2) Test the above using JUnit.

 ## Bonus:
 * Test your own parameters by updating `MainParamTest.java`